 - 1. Be in, or adjacent to, the existing settlement; - 2.
 Be accessible and well related to existing facilities; - 3.
 Be accessible by public transport, or demonstrate that the provision of such services could be viably provided; - 4.
 Be the most sustainable in terms of impact on existing infrastructure, or demonstrate that infrastructure can be provided to address sustainability issues; - 5.
 Appropriately address the historic environment, heritage assets and their setting in line with national policy and guidance and the findings of any Historic Impact Assessment for the site; - 6.
 Appropriately address the findings of the Landscape Character Assessment and the conservation and enhancement actions of the particular landscape policy zone/zones affected; - 7.
 Not impact on sites that are designated nationally or locally for their biodiversity and give preference to sites of lesser environmental value, avoid impact on biodiversity and provide net gains in biodiversity wherever possible; - 8.
-Not lead to the loss of locally important open space or, in the case of housing and employment, other locally important community facilities (unless adequately replaced); and - 9.
-Be assessed by reference to a sequential risk based approach in order to be located in areas at the lowest risk of flooding and not increase flood risk on neighbouring sites.
+Not lead to the loss of locally important open space and views or, in the case of housing and employment, other locally important community facilities (unless adequately replaced); - Be assessed by reference to a sequential risk based approach in order to be located in areas at the lowest risk of flooding and not increase flood risk on neighbouring sites; and - 10.
+The allocation of sites for development will not lead to the sterilisation of known mineral resources as defined within the Minerals Local Plan.